tanhaoen/FoodBridge/README.md

 ## Installation
 Download your iOS emulator of choice.
-App is optimised for iPhone 15 and iOS 17
+FoodBridge is optimised for iPhone 15 and iOS 17

 ### Startup
 ```bash